Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 Persuaded HMRC not to force "employers" of carers to file PAYE returns online

-Provision for care and support employers to file RTI returns on paper was contained in FA 2013.
+Provision for care and support employers to file RTI returns on paper was contained in Finance Act 2013.

-Successfully led the campaign to have the effective operation of Extra Statutory Concession A19 which resulted in many thousands of low-income taxpayers having liabilities removed.
+Successfully led the campaign for effective operation of Extra Statutory Concession A19 which resulted in many thousands of low-income taxpayers having liabilities removed.

 Persuaded HMRC to legislate for low-income migrants so that small amounts of income held overseas were ignored